SEARCH AND DESTROY

 “I’ll do whatever you want.
 You’re savin’ my life, man.”

-I explained about the back stairs and how to get in and out without attracting attention.
+I explained about the back stairs.
+How to get in and out without attracting attention.
 Jace became more animated and relaxed, exploring my room.

 “No stereo, man.
 Don’t jockheads like music?”